 Review the proposal with the prospective client.
 Don't just send it over and hope for a response.
 And state that this is a mandatory requirement.
 When a client requests a proposal, schedule a meeting to review the information.
-If she can't commit to this, you shouldn't be spending your time crafting this in-depth document.
+If they can't commit to a meeting, you shouldn't be spending your time crafting this in-depth document.

 “Be able to walk away," Swenk said.
 "They are just shopping, and they are going to waste your time.”